Circular. Design. Process.

 One of those tools is a simple Brain Dump Map.
 In your innovation team, start by writing the topic of your project in the center of a large piece of paper or board.
 As a second step, each person writes down all associations you have with the topic – from concepts to stakeholders.
 Then, draw all connections between your associations.
 Finally, identify new insights that came up from simply drawing the system at-large around your project.
-The aim isn’t to already solve the complexity and chaos around your project but rather to embrace it (more information can be found here).
+The aim isn’t to already solve the challenges and chaos around your project but rather to embrace the chaos (more information can be found here).

 Define: 5 Whys